Call for Speakers

-- Your content is interesting, nonpartisan and product agnostic.
-Interop conference sessions are meant to educate attendees on current IT innovations, challenges and trends only, and we do not accept product related submissions.
+- Your content is interesting, vendor and product agnostic.
+Interop conference sessions are meant to educate attendees on current IT innovations, challenges and trends only, and we do not accept product-related submissions.
 If you would like to publicize a product, please contact our

-for information on exhibiting and other vendor opportunities, including sponsored sessions.
+for information on exhibiting and other vendor opportunities, including vendor tech sessions.

 - Please note that it is a red flag when the primary speaker is in a sales or marketing role.
 We give priority to speakers in technical roles.
 Especially speakers that are in IT roles.